gtif-cerulean/cerulean-client/tutorials/polaris_indicator.md

-# POLARIS Indicator
+# Ship Risk Index (POLARIS)

 The Polar Operational Limit Assessment Risk Indexing System (POLARIS) is a methodology to assess the risk posed to a ship by ice conditions in relation to the ship's assigned ice class.
 It uses the WMO standard sea ice charts as the basis for the calculation.

 1\.
-Using the "Select Indicator" menu, select the "POLARIS" capability.
+Using the "Select Indicator" menu, select the "Ship Risk Index (POLARIS)" algorithm.

 ![](assets/polaris_indicator/ascreenshot_f14ba6c59f4c4bcc8fe490a6b28eb31b_text_export.jpeg)